Enerccio/SLT/README.md

 * [ ] Refactoring
 * [ ] List of quicklisp installed packages / ASDF packages
 * [ ] List of modified top level forms that are yet to be evaluated
+* [ ] Actually make an IDE, ie just plugin with dependencies as one application, not a plugin

 ## License

 This project is licensed under [Apache License v2](LICENSE.txt).

+### What does SLT even mean?

+SLT - Speech Language Therapy.
+Only cure for LISP!